KatrinaHoffert/fbms/main/README.txt

 FBMS is an automated backup system written in Java.
 It keeps track of file changes and stores older revisions of files.

-FBMS works on Windows and Linux (Mac untested).
+FBMS works on Windows and Linux.

 For documentation on this project, see the wiki: https://code.google.com/p/fbms/wiki/Documentation